-4.2, Biological Resources, Hangtown Creek within the project site is considered nonsuitable habitat for supporting special-status wildlife and plant species which was confirmed during the field surveys.
+The information in Section 4.2, Biological Resources, of this IS/MND analyzes the potential effects of the proposed project on biological resources, including habitats, special-status plant species, and special-status wildlife species.
+As discussed in Section 4.2, Biological Resources, Hangtown Creek within the project site is considered nonsuitable habitat for supporting special-status wildlife and plant species which was confirmed during the field surveys.
 Specifically, due to the high level of human disturbance, lack of stream flow, and the presence of predators, it is unlikely that FYLF or WPT are present within the Hangtown Creek reach in the project site.
 The proposed project would not directly impact nesting birds because trees are not anticipated to be removed.
 Construction effects to nesting birds could be out of compliance with the MBTA; however, the proposed project would comply with the standard conditions and BMPs.
 Implementation of the proposed project would not have the potential to substantially degrade the quality of the environment, substantially reduce habitat for fish and wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, eliminate plant or animal community or reduce the number or restrict the range of special status wildlife and plant species with the implementation of Mitigation Measures BIO-1 through BIO-3.
 Impacts analyzed in this document were determined to be less than significant with the implementation of mitigation measures.

 The information in Section 4.3, Cultural Resources, and Section 4.13, Tribal Cultural Resources, analyze effects on cultural and tribal cultural resources including the possibility of encountering human remains.
 The impacts to cultural and tribal cultural resources would be less than significant with the incorporation of the Mitigation Measures CUL-1 and CUL-2.
-Therefore, per the impact discussions in Section 4.3, Cultural Resources, and Section 4.13, Tribal Cultural Resources, the potential of the proposed project to eliminate major periods of California history or prehistory would be less than significant with incorporated Mitigation Measures CUL-1 and CUL-2.
+Therefore, per the impact discussions in Section 4.3, Cultural Resources, and Section 4.13, Tribal Cultural Resources, the potential of the proposed project to eliminate major periods of California history or precontact history would be less than significant with incorporated Mitigation Measures CUL-1 and CUL-2.